lanyexiaosa/lanyexiaosa.github.io/_pages/about.md

 Recent News
 ======
 ## 06/17/2019
-I'm starting my Deep Learning Engineer Internship at [Bosch](https://www.bosch.us) in Sunnyvale, CA,USA!
+I'm starting my Deep Learning Engineer Internship at [Bosch AI](https://www.bosch-ai.com) in Sunnyvale, CA,USA!
 My project is to develop an active learning algorithm to select the most informative images to label in order to reduce the overal labelling cost.

 ## 06/10/2019
 I'm attending 36th International Conference on Machine Learning [ICML](https://icml.cc) at Long Beach,CA,USA!